 Beverages for Grown Folks

-What do you see from the lofty, newly expanded deck at Devils Backbone Brewing Company?
+What do you see from the lofty deck at Devils Backbone Brewing Company?
 The Blue Ridge Mountains, historic Route 11, and beer, mmm, beer.
 You're going to want to sip the Shenandoah Beerwerks Trail and score more of that - oh, so much more of that - at Great Valley Farm Brewery & Winery in Natural Bridge, Heliotrope Brewery in downtown Lexington, and Rockbridge Vineyard & Brewery in Raphine.

 Did someone say cider?
 Oh yeah we did.
 Halcyon Days Cider Co. in Natural Bridge is making some of the best cider around.
 Sample a few, plan to take home a few, and don't forget to make your way to and through the apple tree labyrinth.
 Across the way is the Ramulose Ridge Vineyards tasting room at Virginia Gold Orchard.
 Stop by for a flight in the barn and plan to come back when the wildflowers are blooming; you can pick your own!

 If you're visiting to enjoy one of our excellent spring events, you may want to take your time perusing some of our best routes.
 Have your camera ready, as the views are impressive!